ec-europa/europa-component-library/docs/Migrating-v3.md

 - Breadcrumb
   - twig parameter "icon_size" added, to handle the size of the icon between segments
+  - EC Core breadcrumb is now using the new negative links
 - Button
   - variant "search" has been removed (css has been integrated in search form)
 - Date block